bestwebsoft/kingdom-wordpress-theme/readme.txt

 == Changelog ==

+= v1.5 - 29.07.2014 =
+* Update: We updated all functionality for wordpress 3.9.1.
+* Update: Updated css styles for select elements.

 = v1.4 - 06.05.2014 =
 * Update: We updated all functionality for wordpress 3.9.
 * Update: Moved JS for IE from header.php to function.php.